tytydraco/yessleep/out/my_aunt_sent_me_a_letter_in_the_mail_i_think_theres_something_wrong_with_my_town.md

 My throat was still burning.
 I reached my hand up, realizing there was a large gash through it.
 Thankfully, the cut was shallow, but it was deep enough to temporarily damage my voice box.
 Mr. Rinefer sat beside me on the ground as the police officers spoke to me, the EMTs readying the gurney.
 I couldn’t speak, only communicating through nods and head shakes.
 When we got to the hospital, I was given a pad of paper to finally give my full story.

 The police told me it was all a hallucination.
 They said that, yes, there was a staircase in the well, but it was abandoned long ago.
 Apparently, I slipped and hit my head and passed out.
 During the fall, my thigh scraped against a rusty barrel and they had to amputate my leg due to infection.
 The hospital even had the paperwork to prove it.
-Stewing chemicals created a biohazardous gas that induced hallucinations.
+Stewing chemicals created a biohazardous gas that induced the "hallucinations."
 That alone was strange, but what they told me about Matty sealed my suspicions.

 “Matthew Boyd’s body was found floating in the river with blunt force trauma to his head,” Sheriff Shaw told me, his hat in his hands.
 “We’re sorry for your loss.”

 “Blunt force trauma?”
 I repeated, not sure if he was being serious.
 “Who hit him?”

-“We think he went to the river to relieve himself, as you told us, then he slipped, hit his head, and fell.”
+“We assume he went to the river to relieve himself, as you told us, then he slipped, hit his head, and fell.”

 “Are you fucking kidding me?”
 I questioned, anger seeping through my broken body.
+The medication the doctors had given me to help with the pain of my leg didn't help much.
 “You gave us both the same cover story?
 Attacked by a pack of wolves is more believable than two, perfectly balanced teens slipping and hitting their heads enough to at least pass out.”

 Shaw stood up straight, placing his hat back onto his prematurely balding head.
 “You’re still in shock.”

 No fucking duh.

 I didn’t speak to anyone else after that, not even my family.
-I don’t know what he was covering up, or who he was covering up for, but I got the hell out of that town the next week.
+I don’t know what he was covering up, or who he was covering up for, but with the help of Mr. Rinefer, I got the hell out of that town the next week.
 And you should too Adam.
 Luckily, you don’t have any siblings.
 I suggest that you lay low until you graduate.
 As soon as that diploma’s in your hand, you get far, far away from there.